nwjs/nw.js/README.md

 [new v0.12.0 test release](https://groups.google.com/d/msg/nwjs-general/Sykci3Qhgus/AoF0zT7TEIoJ)
 ## Introduction

-node-webkit is an app runtime based on `Chromium` and `node.js`.
-You can write native apps in HTML and JavaScript with node-webkit.
+NW.js is an app runtime based on `Chromium` and `node.js`.
+You can write native apps in HTML and JavaScript with NW.js.
 It also lets you call Node.js modules directly from the DOM and enables a new way of writing native applications with all Web technologies.